Matilda Firth: Early life

-Matilda was born in Leeds, West Yorkshire.
+Matilda Firth was born in West Yorkshire.
 She is the middle of three siblings.
 Her elder brother Sam played Young Charlie in Season 2 of Heartstopper and her younger brother Tom played Cameron Castleton, Matilda's onscreen brother, in Mr Bates vs The Post Office.

 Career

-Firth began acting from a young age, landing her first professional role at the age of 5 as a minor character in Amazon Studios The Feed.
+Firth began acting from a young age, landing her first professional role at the age of five as a minor character in Amazon Studios The Feed.
 She spent the next couple of years making brief appearances in programs such as The English Game and The Irregulars.

 Firth made a big impression in 2021, where she tugged at heartstrings in the McDonald's Christmas Advert that year, directed by Bert & Bertie.

+She portrayed the character of Grace in Channel 4 Sitcom Hullraisers in 2022 and 2023.

 Her next role was as Young Mia, in Peacock's Vampire Academy, based on the hit book series of the same name by Richelle Mead.

 Firth's debut feature film appearance was in Disney's Disenchanted, where she appeared as a Bella, a young girl rescued by Patrick Dempsey’s character.

 In 2025, Firth starred in Blumhouse's Wolf Man.
 Jason Blum and Ryan Gosling executive produced, and the film is directed by Leigh Whannell.
 Firth plays Ginger, the daughter of Blake (Christoper Abbott) and Charlotte (Julia Garner).

 Firth's other film credits includes the role of Young Carole in Christmas Carole for Sky Movies, the youngest Burnsall sister in Starve Acre alongside Matt Smith, and Isla in Subservience.

 Firth's TV credits include roles in series' such as the BBC's Time, Coma for Channel 5 and Mr Bates vs The Post Office, the hit drama for ITV.

-In what is perhaps Firth's most notable TV role, she portrayed the character of Grace in Channel 4 Sitcom Hullraisers.
+Firth has been announced to be appearing in the upcoming Marvel Cinematic Universe (MCU) film Avengers: Doomsday (2026), playing an undisclosed role known.
+The information of her role was previously listed as 'Little Girl' before it was removed by her agency.